watson-intu/self/README.md

 ### Getting the files

-Download the code to your computer.
-You can do download the code in either of the following ways:
+Clone the Intu git repository onto your local machine by running the following two commands in your terminal:

-  * Download the .zip file of this repository to a local directory.
+  * `git clone --branch master --recursive git@github.com:watson-intu/self.git`
-  * Clone this repository locally.
+  * `git submodule update --init --recursive`

 ### Release Notes
 * You may need to delete the "wdc" directory to get latest due to that directory being converted into a sub-module.